 |Operating System||GPU Support?||Min Mem||Suitable for|

 |Mac OS X||No||16 GB||Experimentation|

 Installing Driverless AI¶

 - Retrieve the Driverless AI Docker image from https://www.h2o.ai/download/.

 - Download and run Docker for Mac from https://docs.docker.com/docker-for-mac/install.

 - Adjust the amount of memory given to Docker to be at least 10 GB.
 Driverless AI won’t run at all with less than 10 GB of memory.
 You can optionally adjust the number of CPUs given to Docker.
 You will find the controls by clicking on (Docker Whale)->Preferences->Advanced as shown in the following screenshots.
 (Don’t forget to Apply the changes after setting the desired memory value.)

-- Set up a directory for the version of Driverless AI within the Terminal, replacing VERSION below with your Driverless AI Docker image version (for example, 1.4.2):
+- Set up a directory for the version of Driverless AI within the Terminal, replacing VERSION below with your Driverless AI Docker image version:

 - With Docker running, open a Terminal and move the downloaded Driverless AI to your new directory.

 - Change directories to the new directory, then load the image using the following command.
-Note that this example shows how to load Driverless AI version 1.4.2 for Cuda 9.
-Replace this with your image.
+This example shows how to load Driverless AI.
+Replace VERSION with your image.

 - Set up the data, log, license, and tmp directories (within the new Driverless AI directory):